 Some customer acquisition methods are more effective than others.

-Internet leads will go where the cheapest insurance is.
+Internet leads will typically go where the cheapest insurance is.

 If you find yourself struggling to sell as many policies as you would like, you might be looking in the wrong places.

 Find ways to uncover opportunities to reach those by connecting with your existing customers.

-If your agency struggles with any or all of these issues, consider implementing the fundamental insurance business model of regularly conducting customer insurance reviews.
+If your agency struggles with any or all of these symptoms, consider implementing the fundamental insurance business model of regularly conducting customer insurance reviews.

 Over time, conducting customer insurance review appointments can cure the root cause of the above symptoms so you can build a healthy, profitable book of business.

-You can learn more about this program and how to implement it in this blog post: How Customer Insurance Reviews Elevate Your Agency
+You can learn more about customer insurance reviews and how to implement them in this blog post: How Customer Insurance Reviews Elevate Your Agency